jeremyandrews/argus/README.md

 - `rss` for parsing RSS feeds.
 - `serde_json` for handling JSON data.
 - `reqwest` for making HTTP requests.
+- `tracing` for logging.
+- `tracing-subscriber` for initializing logging.

 ## Example